 Bachelor of Science (B.S.) in Finance

-Are you intellectually curious with a good aptitude for math, working with numbers, and analyzing facts and data?
-Want to help businesses, organizations, and individuals be financially strong, responsible, and prepared for a bright future?
+Are you inquisitive, persistent, and a natural problem solver?
+Want to help businesses and individuals be financially strong, ethical, and prepared for a bright future?
 If this describes you, a career in finance is an excellent academic choice.

-Our integrated curriculum introduces you to current, real-world trends in the world of corporate finance, financial analysis, financial planning, insurance underwriting, investment banking, venture capitalism, portfolio management, and related fields.
+Our finance program introduces you to real-world trends in corporate finance, ethical financial management, financial analysis and planning, insurance underwriting, investment banking, venture capitalism, and portfolio management.

 What will you study?

-The 128-credit finance degree includes general education, business core, and required and elective courses in the finance major.
+Our 128-credit finance degree includes general education, our business core, and required and elective courses in the finance major.

 - FIN 111: Personal Finance

 - ACC 430: Federal Taxation

 - FIN 455: Cases in Accounting and Finance